rkdarst/scicomp/tut/open-science/open-science.rst

   - "patch" is the standard format
   - Alternative, git pull requests can be used (gitlab/github)
-  - Some projects want issue for each request
+  - Some projects want an issue for each request

 * **Treat every patch or contribution as a gift**